thumblemonks/riot/README.markdown

     + asserts #full_name matches /^\w+ \w+$/

+### Testing Rack application

+[Rack](http://rack.rubyforge.org/) applications can easily be tested through Riot using [Rack::Test](http://github.com/brynary/rack-test).
+Simply insert the following in your test helper script:

+    class Riot::Situation
+      include Rack::Test::Methods
+      attr_reader :app
+    end

+You can then test your app by placing it in the `@app` variable.

+    # Should work with all Rack endpoints, not just Sinatra.
+    class GreeterApp < Sinatra::Base
+      get '/' do
+        "Hello, World!"
+      end
+    end

+    context "GreeterApp" do
+      setup { @app = GreeterApp }

+      context "on GET to /" do
+        setup { get '/' }
+        asserts(:body).equals("Hello, World!")
+      end
+    end

 ## Contributing

 Riot is still in its infancy, so both the internal and external API may change radically.